 Majorities of surveyed landowners in the weighted national sample and in four of the regional samples favored the given regulatory approach to this conflict situation about pollution of recreational waters from logging.
-At the national level the approval percentage was 55.2 percent, while in the Southern Plains it was 54.9 percent; in the Midwest, 60.4 percent, the Southeast, 50.9 percent and in the Northeast, a more
+At the national level the approval percentage was 55.2 percent, while in the Southern Plains it was 54.9 percent; in the Midwest, 60.4 percent, the Southeast, 50.9 percent and in the Northeast, a more impressive 65.5 percent (Table 27).
+By contrast, in the West and Northern Plains, the support levels were 47.8 percent and 49.7 percent, respectively.

-Farmland and ranch land owners' opinions about dealing with land use conflicts: How should conflict between the recreational users of water resources and logging operations on private timber land be settled - percentages by response category and region.
-Response Category West Southern Plains Northern Plains Midwest South- east North- east National (weighted) Settle in court 4.1 6.4 3.9 4.3 6.9 3.4 5.1 Government pays volunteers to log cleanly 42.0 30.0 37.3 27.7 31.5 28.3 31.7 Prevent pollution with regulations 47.8 54.9 49.7 60.4 50.9 65.5 55.2 "Don't know" or "won't say" 3.2 3.7 4.9 2.0 4.2 1.7 3.2 Not asked 2.9 5.1 4.2 5.6 6.5 1.0 4.9 Total percent 100.0 100.0 100.0 100.0 100.0 100.0 100.0 Total respondents 314 297 306 303 216 293 300/1,729
+Farmland and ranch land owners' opinions about dealing with land use conflicts: How should conflicts between the recreational users of water resources and logging operations on private timber land be settled - percentages by response category and region Response Category West Southern Plains Northern Plains Midwest South- east North- east National (weighted) Settle in court 4.1 6.4 3.9 4.3 6.9 3.4 5.1 Government pays volunteers to log cleanly 42.0 30.0 37.3 27.7 31.5 28.3 31.7 Prevent pollution with regulations 47.8 54.9 49.7 60.4 50.9 65.5 55.2 "Don't know" or "won't say" 3.2 3.7 4.9 2.0 4.2 1.7 3.2 Not asked 2.9 5.1 4.2 5.6 6.5 1.0 4.9 Total percent 100.0 100.0 100.0 100.0 100.0 100.0 100.0 Total respondents 314 297 306 303 216 293 300/1,729

 Text of question: "The last type of conflict we need to discuss affects timber operations.
 Sometimes the machinery and vehicles used for logging timber disturbs soil, and then the soil is washed by storm water into streams and rivers.
-Fishing, swimming, and other recreation may be harmed by this soil pollution.
-But regulations to slow down or limit logging may reduce the land's sale value.
-One way to deal with this kind of problem is to have the people harmed by the pollution go to court against the timber operators.
+Fishing and swimming may be harmed by this soil pollution.
+But regulations to limit logging may reduce the land's appraised value.
+One approach to this problem is to have the people harmed by the pollution go to court against the timber operators.
 A second way is for government to provide payments to operators who volunteer to log the land in ways that do not cause pollution.
 A third approach is not to rely on volunteers but for government to require the use of logging practices that minimize pollution.
 The regulated operators would be eligible for cost-sharing money for the application of good practices.
 Which approach do you prefer?
 1. Have private parties settle conflicts in court?
 2. Provide payments to owners who volunteer to use good logging practices?
 3. Require operators to use good practices?"